 Students who are already employed can sign up for the program by completing the Work Based Learning Program application.
-The application is available electronically on the CTE Department webpage (must be logged into BISD to see forms on the left side of this page) or from Mrs. Brown, the Work Based Learning Coordinator via email.
-Once the completed and signed application has been submitted to Mrs. Brown, she will set up a virtual meeting with the student to confirm eligibility, review the remaining paperwork, and discuss program requirements.
+The application is available electronically on the CTE Department webpage (must be logged into BISD to see forms) or from Mrs. Brown, the Work Based Learning Coordinator.
+Once the completed and signed application has been submitted to Mrs. Brown, she will set up a meeting with the student to confirm eligibility, review the remaining paperwork, and discuss program requirements.
 Throughout the school year, the Work Based Learning Coordinator will work with employers, students, and parents to complete the paperwork, track student participation and goals, and manage the documents needed to offer school credit.

 - For every 180 hours a student works, they are eligible to earn 0.5 credits.
 Students can earn 1.0 CTE credits per year in the Work Based Learning Program.

-- Students must complete a Work Based Learning application and obtain parent/guardian permission (if under 18 yo)
+- Students must complete a Work Based Learning application which includes obtaining parent/guardian permission.